 Ruth is a full-time employee for purposes of the January 1 through December 31, 2015, standard stability period.
 Ruth takes an unpaid leave of absence (that is not FMLA, USERRA, or jury duty leave) from March 15, 2015, to May 15, 2015.
-Ruth must be offered coverage during her leave, since she is entitled to coverage during the 2015 stability period.
+Ruth must be offered coverage during her leave since she is entitled to coverage during the 2015 stability period.
 When calculating Ruth's hours during the October 15, 2014, through October 14, 2015, measurement period, Ruth will have zero hours of service from March 15 to May 15, 2015.

-Don is a full-time employee for purposes of the January 1 through December 31, 2015, standard stability period.
-Don takes an unpaid leave of absence (that is not FMLA, USERRA, or jury duty leave) from March 15, 2015, through August 9, 2015.
-Don must be offered coverage during his leave because he is entitled to coverage during the 2015 stability period, but Don drops his coverage.
-Because Don's leave is over 13 weeks he has a break in service, and Wilson may treat Don as a new employee, with a new waiting period and initial measurement period, when he returns on August 10.
+Don is a full-time employee for purposes of the January 1 through December 31, 2022, standard stability period.
+Don takes an unpaid leave of absence (that is not FMLA, USERRA, or jury duty leave) from March 15, 2022, through August 9, 2022.
+Don must be offered coverage during leave because he is entitled to coverage during the 2022 stability period, but Don drops his coverage.

+Because Don's leave is more than 13 weeks, he has a break in service, and Wilson may treat Don as a new employee, with a new waiting period and initial measurement period, when he returns on August 10.

-An employee on FMLA, USERRA, or jury duty leave essentially must be treated as if he or she worked during the leave.
+An employee on FMLA, USERRA, or jury duty leave essentially must be treated as if they worked during the leave.

 Example: Amy works for a company that uses an April 1 through March 31 measurement period, an administrative period of April 1 through May 31, and a June 1 through May 31 stability period.
-Amy is considered full-time for the June 1, 2015, through May 31, 2016, stability period.
-Amy is on an FMLA leave from October 1 through December 31, 2015.
-Amy must be offered coverage during her FMLA leave (regardless whether the time is paid or unpaid).
-When applying Amy's April 1, 2015, through March 31, 2016, measurement period, Amy's employer will disregard the three months she was on FMLA leave and average her hours from April through September 2015 and January through March 2016 to see if she must be considered full-time for the June 1, 2016, through May 31, 2017, stability period.
+Amy is considered full-time for the June 1, 2021, through May 31, 2022, stability period.
+Amy is on an FMLA leave from October 1 through December 31, 2021.
+Amy must be offered coverage during the FMLA leave (regardless of whether the time is paid or unpaid).
+When applying Amy's April 1, 2021, through March 31, 2022, measurement period, Amy's employer will disregard the three months she was on FMLA leave and average her hours from April through September 2021 and January through March 2022 to see if she must be considered full-time for the June 1, 2022, through May 31, 2023, stability period.

-Q109: What happens if an employee is laid off during a stability period (and the employer uses the lookback method)?
+Q104: What happens if an employee is laid off during a stability period (and the employer uses the look-back method)?

-A109: The same rules apply as for a leave other than FMLA, USERRA, or jury duty leave (see the previous question).
+A104: The same rules apply as for a leave other than FMLA, USERRA, or jury duty leave (see the previous question).
 If the employee is in a stability period and considered full-time, coverage must be offered during the layoff.
-If an employee had no hours of service, the employee discontinued coverage and he returns to work within 13 weeks, coverage must be reinstated by the first day of the month following his return to work.
+If an employee had no hours of service, the employee discontinued coverage and returns to work within 13 weeks, coverage must be reinstated by the first day of the month following the employee's return to work.
 The time on layoff will have zero hours of service for purposes of the measurement period.
-If the employee had no coverage and the layoff exceeds 13 weeks, the employee can be treated as a new employee, with a new waiting period and initial measurement period, when he returns.
-If the employee had coverage during the layoff, there is no reinstatement issue and he will have no hours of service to measure during the time he was laid off.
+If the employee had no coverage and the layoff exceeds 13 weeks, the employee can be treated as a new employee, with a new waiting period and initial measurement period, upon return.
+If the employee had coverage during the layoff, there is no reinstatement issue, and there will be no hours of service to measure during the time the employee was laid off.

-Q110: Must an employer use a calendar month for these calculations?
+Q105: Must an employer use a calendar month for these calculations?

-A110: No. An employer can track hours on a payroll period basis instead.
+A105: No. An employer can track hours on a payroll period basis instead.
 The employer will need to adjust its measurement period for this, by including a full payroll period at the start or the end of the period.